 17.3.3.1 Interview Training Service Description

 Interview training is designed to teach customers the knowledge and skills necessary to complete a job interview and use an "elevator speech" successfully.
 Interview training services are not purchased with Bundled Job Placement.
-The VR counselor may request on the VR1840, Job Placement Services Referral form, that mock interviews be video-recorded.
+The VR counselor may request on the VR5000, Referral for Provider Services or SA, that mock interviews be video-recorded.
 A written copy of the customer's elevator speech must be submitted with the invoice.

 The job placement specialist must train the customer in all of the following areas: